 Try or call

 foreach on it.
-Both work exactly as you would except after having learned about
+Both work exactly as you would expect after having learned about

 filter method returns a